SanneE1/Climate-windows/README.md

 In case data on specific dates were not available, the values were imputed using 1 or 2 other nearest stations.
 Any remaining missing data (in case the data was also missing from the other stations) is imputed using the same method as the `Climwin`'s \"method1\"

-I will be using monthly (scaled) data.
+I used monthly (scaled) data.

-If the climate data is not retrieved using the provided scripts (\"SPECIESCODE\_Get\_Climate\"), the easiest way to use them would be to make sure the following columns are in the file and change the xvar lists in *sliding.R* to reflect the name of the different climate drivers you want to test. `Climwin` requires a wide format for the imput.
+If the climate data is not retrieved using the provided scripts (\"SPECIESCODE\_Get\_Climate\"), the easiest way to use them would be to make sure the following columns are in the file and change the xvar lists in *sliding_EVE.R* to reflect the name of the different climate drivers you want to test. `Climwin` requires a wide format for the imput.
 Moreover, the file name MUST be in the following format (the submit script uses the file names to retrieve data needed to run the script):
-\"SPECIESCODE\_(anything but without \"\_\" e.g. where it comes from)\_(month or day).csv\"
+\"SPECIESCODE\_(anything but without \"\_\" e.g. where it comes from).csv\"

 |Columns|Explanation|
 |-------|-----------|